iann0036/tf-cfn-provider/docs/providers/rightscale/ServerArray.md

 `Schedule` - (Optional).

 `Day` - (Required) Specifies the day when an alert-based array resizes.
 One of "Sunday", "Monday", "Tuesday", "Wednesday", "Thursday", "Friday", "Saturday".

+`MaxCount` - (Required) The maximum number of servers that must be operational at all times in the server array.
+NOTE: Any changes that are made to the min/max count in the server array schedule will overwrite the array's default min/max count settings.

+`MinCount` - (Required) The minimum number of servers that must be operational at all times in the server array.
+NOTE: Any changes that are made to the min/max count in the server array schedule will overwrite the array's default min/max count settings.

 `Time` - (Required) Specifies the time when an alert-based array resizes.